Education Finance and Policy Analyst

-The DC Fiscal Policy Institute is seeking a Senior Policy Analyst to direct research on tax, budget and public policy issues affecting low- and moderate-income residents of the District of Columbia.
-The senior policy analyst also will help lead efforts to advocate for changes in the DC budget and other policies.
+The DC Fiscal Policy Institute is seeking a Policy Analyst to lead the organization’s work on early childhood and K-12 education issues in the District of Columbia, with a focus on low-income children.
+The policy analyst will conduct research and engage in advocacy to influence the DC budget and other policies.

-The DC Fiscal Policy Institute promotes policy solutions to reduce poverty and income inequality in the District of Columbia and to give residents the opportunity for a secure economic future.
+The DC Fiscal Policy Institute (DCFPI) promotes policy solutions to reduce poverty in the District of Columbia and to give residents the opportunity for a secure economic future.
 DCFPI influences DC budget and policy decisions through research and analysis, direct engagement with policymakers, and strategic partnerships with other organizations.
-DCFPI is the leading independent source of information on the DC budget and how the city’s resources are spent, and the leading group in DC working on issues of tax fairness and adequacy.
-DCFPI is a key resource on DC income, poverty, and employment and wage trends.
+DCFPI is the leading independent source of information on the DC budget, and a key resource on DC income, poverty, and employment and wage trends.

 - Represent DCFPI in advocacy coalitions

-- Graduate degree in public policy or related field, or relevant experience
+- Graduate degree in public policy or related field

-- Knowledge of economics and statistics; facility with spreadsheets and statistical database programs such as STATA or R
+- Facility with statistical analysis, including use of spreadsheets and programs such as STATA

 - Ability to work on multiple tasks in a time-sensitive manner